alextcedwards/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+\*forEach calls a provided callback function once for each element in an array in ascending order.
+.map creates a new array populated with the results of calling a provided function on every element in the calling array.

 2. Explain the difference between a callback and a higher order function.

+\*A higher-order function is a function that takes another function as an argument and returns a function to its callers.

+\*A callback function is a function that is passed to another function with the expectation that the other function will call it.

 3. What is closure?

+\*closure gives you access to an outer function’s scope from an inner function

 4. Describe the four rules of the 'this' keyword.

+   \*Global binding
+   Implicit Binding
+   Explicit Binding
+   New Binding

 5. Why do we need super() in an extended class?

+\*to call its parent’s constructor and to access its parent’s methods

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.